SergioMartin86/quickerGPGX/testbed/README.md

 Credits
 ---------

+- GPGX Compare and the TASEmulators/GPGX core are maintained by eien86
-- gpgx is developed by ekeeke and others under open source free licenses.
+- The upstream GPGX core is developed by ekeeke and others under open source free licenses.
 For more information see: https://github.com/ekeeke/Genesis-Plus-GX

 All base code for this project was found under open source licenses, which I preserved in their corresponding files/folders.
 Any non-credited work is unintentional and shall be immediately rectfied.